James Owen Dubé

 Biography

-James Dubé was born and raised in Eastern Passage, Nova Scotia.
+James Dubé is white, born and raised in Eastern Passage, Nova Scotia.
 He attended Cole Harbour District High School from 1998 - 2001.
 He completed Bachelor’s degrees in both Neuroscience (Dalhousie University) and Social Work (University of Victoria).
 He also completed a health-focused Master’s programme in Social Work (University of Waterloo).
-He completed his undergraduate Social Work practicum in the private practice of Robert Wright and has been working with him ever since, helping to found and shape The Peoples’ Counselling Clinic where he currently serves as the Clinic Manager.
-James’ MSW practicum work was completed at Nova Scotia Health Authority in the Intensive Care Unit and Emergency Department at Dartmouth General Hospital.
+He completed one of his undergraduate social work practicums in 2015 as a student of Robert Wright and together they began shaping what is now The Peoples’ Counselling Clinic.
+At the clinic, he has held progressive roles serving as Case Manager, Clinic Manager, and now Executive Director.
+He continues to offer direct services there as a clinician/administrator.

-James provides leadership at The Peoples' Counselling Clinic in the ManTalk work with male identified victims of sexual violence; with their work to serve people of all genders with sexual behaviour problems; and with the counsellor training programme and pro-bono clinical services they offer.
-He helped develop and implement the Hey Men and Male Survivors of Intimate Partner Violence projects.
-He has also worked closely with the youth and staff at Leave Out Violence Nova Scotia.
+James provides leadership at The Peoples' Counselling Clinic in their ManTalk work with male identified victims of sexual violence; with their work to serve people of all genders with sexual behaviour problems; and with the free community-based mental health services they offer.
+He helped develop and implement the Hey Men, Male Survivors of Intimate Partner Violence, and Inside Out projects.
+He provides supervision to all staff and students at the clinic.
+He also speaks and presents publicly on behalf of the clinic in various capacities.